 What are treasury bills?

 Treasury bills are short-term, government-issued debt instruments.
-In Trinidad and Tobago, bills are issued for periods of 3 months or 6 months.
+In Trinidad and Tobago, bills are issued for periods of 3 months, 6 months or 1-year.

 Who can buy treasury bills?

 Any individual or company in Trinidad & Tobago can purchase Treasury bills.